openlookeng/hetu-core/hetu-docs/en/faq/faq.md

 2. What external interfaces does the openLooKeng provide?

-   > openLooKeng provides the following external interfaces: JDBC, ODBC, and RESTful APIs.
+   > The openLooKeng provides the following external interfaces: JDBC, ODBC, and RESTful APIs.
 The SQL syntax complies with the SQL:2003 standard.

 3. How do I develop UDFs for the openLooKeng?

    > The openLooKeng provides the user-defined function feature.
-For details, see  https://openlookeng.io/docs/docs/develop/functions.html .
+For details, see  https://openlookeng.io/docs/docs/develop/functions.html.
    > The openLooKeng also supports user-defined functions in the Hive data source.
-For details, see  https://openlookeng.io/docs/docs/migration/hetu-hive-functions.html .
+For details, see  https://openlookeng.io/docs/docs/migration/hetu-hive-functions.html.

 4. Can I manage manually added data sources after the dynamic directory function is enabled?